-- A. Paper Presentation: students will be assessed on two presentations worth 10 marks each for a total of 20 marks.
+- A. Paper Presentation: students will be assessed on the best two presentations out of three worth 10 marks each for a total of 20 marks.
 Each student will be required to act as lead discussant on two pre-assigned articles.
 You are expected to use slides and lead the in-class discussion.
-This activity will commence in week 3 (after the first four sessions) and students will be randomly assigned to two sessions/papers.
-Each presentation will last 30 min + 15 min Q&A. - B. In-class participation: the remaining 10 marks will be awarded to the in-class participation.
-In-class participation will be recorded for 7 sessions starting from session 3.
-The best 5 out of 7 results will be retained and count towards the final mark.
+This activity will begin in session 3 and students will be randomly assigned to three sessions/papers.
+Each presentation will last 20 min + 10 min Q&A. - B. In-class participation: the remaining 10 marks will be awarded to the in-class participation.
+In-class participation will be recorded for all sessions starting from session 2.
+The best 6 results will be retained and count towards the final mark.
 Students are expected to actively contribute to the discussion mainly through questions during the sessions.
 The volume of turns does not correlate with quality: therefore, you are not expected to talk a lot, nor to dominate the discussion but to contribute to the evaluation of the papers/articles presented.